grid-line

 What they do: India accounts for the largest amount of sales of two-wheel vehicles, with over 80% of vehicles sold in India being two wheelers.
 Despite their small size, these vehicles are responsible for 40% of the pollution in India.
 Ola’s focus is purely on dominating the two wheeler market with their all electric, appealing scooters.

-Ola’s playbook closely resembles Tesla but tailored for the Indian market.
+Ola’s playbook closely resembles Tesla's but is tailored for the Indian market.
 A DTC website with mobile ordering lets customers choose a trim level, color, and custom features for their S1 or other models.

 22. Tesla